-On February 16, 2021, Plaintiff Javier Diaz filed a putative class action on behalf of Defendant s non-exempt employees, which is currently pending in the United States District Court for the Northern District of California (Diaz v.
+On February 16, 2021, Plaintiff Javier Diaz filed a putative class action on behalf of Defendant's non-exempt employees in state court.
+It was then removed to federal court, and is currently pending in the United States District Court for the Northern District of California.
+(Diaz v.
 BGIS Global Integrated Solutions US, LLC (N.D.
-Cal., Case No. 21-CV-02804-VKD)) (the Federal Action).
-After that case was removed to federal court, Plaintiffs filed this case as a representative action under PAGA on June 22, 2021.
+Cal., Case No. 21-CV-02804-VKD) (the "Federal Action").)
+Plaintiffs then filed this case as a representative action under PAGA in June 2021.

-After the parties reached a settlement in principle, Plaintiffs filed an amended complaint in this action to include all the claims asserted in the Federal Action, and the parties stipulated to stay the Federal Action pending approval of the settlement.
+After the parties reached a global settlement in principle, Plaintiffs filed an amended complaint in this action to include all the claims asserted in the Federal Action, and the parties stipulated to stay the Federal Action pending approval of the settlement.

 Plaintiffs now move for an order preliminarily approving the settlement of the class and PAGA claims, provisionally certifying the settlement class, approving the form and method for providing notice to the class, and scheduling a final fairness hearing.
-Upon final approval of the settlement, the parties will request dismissal with prejudice of all claims asserted in the Federal Action
+Upon final approval of the settlement, the parties will request dismissal with prejudice of all claims asserted in the Federal Action.